vkargov/funkeys/ReadMe.txt

     funkeys : fun with keys :(
 ========================================================================

 Currently: makes Enter function as the Control key if another key is pressed together with it.
 That's it.
-Doesn't work with some games that capture input directly, and has a complicated relationship with IMEs.
+Doesn't work with some games that capture input directly, and has a complicated relationship with IMEs full of misunderstandings and mishaps.
 I think you need to actually write a new driver to fix that.

-Ideally maybe some day: an actual key remapper.
+Ideally maybe some day:
+An actual key remapper.

 funkeys.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.